zuozhenggh/learning-library/solutions-library/ebs-migrate/backup/backup.md

         ![](./images/28.png " ")

 7. Next, indicate whether communication between the source application tier and Oracle Cloud Infrastructure Object Storage takes place through a proxy and you need to specify the proxy details.
-    We are not going to use a proxy, choose option 2
+    We are not going to use a proxy, choose **Option 2**

     ![](./images/29.png " ")

 8. When entering the host name for the source application tier server, ensure that you enter the fully qualified domain name.

-    You must specify an operating system user name with which to connect to the source application tier server using SSH.
+    1. Specify an operating system user name with which to connect to the source application tier server using SSH.

-    You can choose to authenticate the OS user with either a password, a custom private SSH key and passphrase, or the default SSH key ($HOME/.ssh/id_rsa) on the backup module server.
-The prompts for the custom private key and passphrase appear only if you do not enter an OS user password. **Do not enter a password or a custom private key.** The script indicates that the default SSH key will be used and prompts you to confirm that you want to continue with the SSH key at the indicated location.
+    2. You can choose to authenticate the OS user with either a password, a custom private SSH key and passphrase, or the default SSH key ($HOME/.ssh/id_rsa) on the backup module server.

+        If you do not enter an OS user password, prompts for the custom private key and passphrase appear. **Do not enter a password or a custom private key.** The script indicates that the default SSH key will be used and prompts you to confirm that you want to continue with the SSH key at the indicated location.

+    3. Specify the location of the context file on the application tier, including:
+        * The complete file path
-    Additionally, specify the location of the context file on the application tier, including the complete file path, the password for the Oracle E-Business Suite APPS schema, and the location of the stage area directory you created to hold the temporary files created on the application tier during the backup creation process.
+        * The password for the Oracle E-Business Suite APPS schema
+        * The location of the stage area directory you created to hold the temporary files created on the application tier during the backup creation process.

     For Oracle E-Business Suite Release 12.2 only, you must also specify the Oracle WebLogic Server administrator password for the source environment.